 - Usually about now, on the coldest day in the dead of winter, I hear my first male chickadee mating song of the season, reminding me that spring isn’t really that far off.
 Keep your ears open for that three note, “Hi, Sweetie!” and dream of warmer times.
 Or listen up for their “chick-a-dee-dee-dee” calls and count the number of “dees,” because dee is for danger!
 Chickadee communication doesn’t stop there and birds see things in ways we can’t – in ultraviolet.
 Apparently, male chickadees that shine the brightest are the sexiest!

 - Monarch butterflies that migrated south in late August and September are over-wintering in unique habitat on twelve isolated mountaintops in Mexico.
 Unfortunately, their numbers reached an all time low during the winter of 9/10.
 The previous summer’s weather conditions across their U.S. and Canadian breeding and migration grounds is thought to be the main factor behind the low.
 However, loss of habitat and its food source, milkweed, due to herbicide use had already contributed to declines.
-The number of Monarchs more than doubled in 10/11, but fell off again by about 28% in 11/12 .
+The number of Monarchs more than doubled in 10/11, but fell off again by about 28% in 11/12.
 The 12/13 winter’s population was the smallest ever recorded -- 41% of the previous year and 38% below the previous low.
 The 13/14 levels were even worse at 55% below the winter before.
 But finally, there was some good news!
 The population increased by 68% in 14/15 due to excellent breeding conditions across North America, although still 80% below the long-term average.
 Based on summer breeding conditions, tagging data and fall migration data, populations were expected to double in 15/16, but they didn't — they increased by 354%, only 30% below the long-term average.
-Unfortunately, the population in 16/17 fell back to half of that average, and decreased even more last winter, although there is anecdotal evidence (scroll down) to counter that.
-This past fall, early migration numbers appeared to be heavy.
-Check back in March to see the population for this winter.
+Unfortunately, the population in 16/17 fell back to half of that average, and decreased even more in 17/18, although there is anecdotal evidence (scroll down) to counter that.
+In 18/19, the population more than doubled to over 6 hectares — a sustained population at this level is the target for Monarch recovery.
+Unfortunately, the area covered for the 19/20 winter dropped to just over 2.8 ha and slipped to 2.1 in 20/21.
+On a brighter note, populations seem to be up in California and Arizona.
+Check back in March to see the confirmed population estimate for this winter.